 Metabolic Phenotyping Core

-- Tissue extraction of cholesterol and triglyceride level
+- Tissue lipids extraction and quantification of cholesterol and triglyceride levels

 - Metabolic chambers that measure calorimetry, activity, and food/water consumption